tencentyun/intlcloud-documents/yehe_doc/网络与CDN/负载均衡/操作指南/负载均衡实例/创建负载均衡实例_intl_en.md

 1. Log in to the Tencent Cloud console and go to the [CLB purchase page](https://buy.cloud.tencent.com/lb).
 2. For the **Instance type**, **Cloud Load Balancer** is recommended.
 3. Select attributes as needed, including the network type and project.
 For attribute details, please see [Product Attribute Selection](https://intl.cloud.tencent.com/document/product/214/13629).
+>?
->?Currently, the static single-line IP is supported only in Guangzhou, Shanghai, Nanjing, Jinan, Hangzhou, Fuzhou, Beijing, Shijiazhuang, Wuhan, Changsha, Chengdu, and Chongqing.
-For its support in other districts, please see the console.
-The feature is currently in beta, if you want to try it out, please submit an application.
-Once you are accepted, you can select an ISP (China Mobile, China Unicom, or China Telecom) on the purchase page.
+>- Currently, the static single-line IP is supported only in Guangzhou, Shanghai, Nanjing, Jinan, Hangzhou, Fuzhou, Beijing, Shijiazhuang, Wuhan, Changsha, Chengdu, and Chongqing.
+You can check its support of other regions in the console.
+>- The feature is currently in beta test and only available in Guangzhou, Shanghai, Nanjing, Beijing, Chengdu, and Chongqing.
+If it is needed, please contact your sales rep.
 >
-4. Confirm and pay for the selected CLB instance.
+4. Confirm the information and made the payment.
 5. CLB service will be activated once the payment completes.
-You can now configure and use the CLB instance.
+You can then configure and use the CLB instance.

 ### Creating a CLB instance via API
 To purchase a CLB instance via API, please see **CreateLoadBalancer** in [Introduction](https://intl.cloud.tencent.com/document/api/214/888).